fortinet-fortisoar/fortisoar-connector-library/README.md

 ### FortiSOAR Connector Engine

-This package will support in local development of FortiSOAR connectors.
+This library bundles multiple utilities to assist FortiSOAR integrations developments.
 This package include default import for connectors and some helpful scripts like: Execute any actions, Generate sample playbooks, Generate sample docs, Generate connector review and so on.